AshLaw96/kuwait-travel-website/README.md

 ### Future Features

 1. To add a potential visa page for different countries with information about why and how they can require these.
-2. To add a google translate button that will automatically translate the language to the users desired dialect.
+2. To add a Google Translate button that will automatically translate to the users preferred language.
 3. To add a drag bar for a minimum and maximum price range for the user to pick their desired price, in the form section.
-4. To add checkboxes for the user to pick what star rating they would like for accommodations, in the form section.
+4. To add checkboxes for the user to pick what star rating they would like for accommodations in the form section.
-5. To add a enlarge button on each image so that the user can see the pictures on full screen.
+5. To add an enlarge button on each image so that the user can see the pictures on full screen.
 6. Add PHP to collect data from the form every time a user submits it.
 7. Add JavaScript to save users information so each time they return to the form they don't have to refill it each time.